 The urinary bladder cancer is the fourth most common malignant tumor in the United States.
 The fourth edition of the World Health Organization (WHO) classification of urogenital tumors, published in 2016 has given various histopathological variants.
-About 90-95% of bladder cancers exhibit conventional urothelial carcinoma (transitional cell carcinoma) on the histopathological features.
+About 90-95% of bladder cancers exhibit conventional urothelial carcinoma (transitional cell carcinoma)on the histopathological features.
 About 5-10% of tumors contain other and rare histological variants like plasmacytoid, signet ring, sarcomatoid, giant cell, lipid rich, clear cell, neuroendocrine, sarcomatoid, squamous cell carcinoma, small cell carcinoma etc [5].

-Figure 1: Ultrasonography bladder showed irregular thickened urinary bladder wall.
+Figure 1.
+Ultrasonography bladder showed irregular thickened urinary bladder wall.

 The various differentiation in conventional urothelial carcinoma of transitional cell carcinoma noted are squamous, glandular, trophoblastic etc [6].
-The squamous variant is the most common divergent differentiation, counting up to 40% of invasive urothelial carcinoma.
+The squamous is the most common divergent differentiation, counting up to 40% of invasive urothelial carcinoma.

-Based on etiological factors the SCC is divided into two subtypesa) SCC associated with bilharzia infection (schistosomiasis), i.e. Bilharzial-associated SCC (B-SCC). b)SCC not associated with bilharziasis, i.e. Non-Bilharzial-associated SCC (NB-SCC).
+On etiological factor the SCC is divided into two subtypes: a) SCC associated with bilharzia infection (schistosomiasis), i.e. Bilharzial-associated SCC (B-SCC); b)SCC not associated with bilharziasis, i.e. Non-Bilharzial-associated SCC (NB-SCC).

-B-SCC and NB-SCC differ in their epidemiology, natural history, and clinicopathological features (Table 1).
+B-SCC and NB-SCC differ in their epidemiology, natural history, and clinicopathological features.

-Overall the various known risk factor for urothelial carcinomas are chronic cystitis, mostly related to schistosomiasis, vitamin A deficiency, systemic therapy with cyclophosphamide, smoking, etc. Schistosomiasis is considered the major predisposing factor for B-SCC .The schistosomiasis endemic regions are mostly observed in the Middle East, Southeast Asia, and South America.
-Santos LL et.al. studied historical perspective of schistosomiasis, and review the infection-associated pathological mechanisms underlying schistosomiasis-associated carcinogenesis [7].
+Overall the various known risk factor for urothelial carcinomas are chronic cystitis mostly related to schistosomiasis, vitamin A deficiency, systemic therapy with cyclophosphamide, smoking, etc. Schistosomiasis is considered the major predisposing factor for B-SCC.
+The schistosomiasis endemic regions are mostly observed in the Middle East, Southeast Asia, and South America [7].
 B-SCC and NB-SCC differ in their epidemiology, natural history, and clinicopathological features.
 Patients with NB-SCC are generally diagnosed at a late stage and present with poor prognosis.
-Approximately 70% of pure SCCis muscle-invasive at initial diagnosis, with high rate of local recurrence.
+Approximately 70% of pure SCC are muscle-invasive at initial diagnosis, with high rate of local recurrence.
 In Western countries, where NB-SCC is the predominant subtype, patients are typically diagnosed in the seventh decade and have poor survival outcomes.